spacotto/Born2beRoot/srcs/vm-storage-architecture.md

-# About Storage Architecture
+# About Disk Partitioning
->[!WARNING]
->Despite being part of the [System Architecture](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-system-architecture.md) (aka installation process), I have decided to dedicate a separate section to the Storage Architecture (aka the partitioning) due to the amount of information concerning this matter.

-**Desired Outcome Sample:**
+This is the third step of the OS installation process.
+In this instance, our goal is to obtain a specific partition scheme.

+**Desired Disk Partitioning Scheme:**
 ```
 # lsblk
 NAME                     MAJ:MIN  RM   SIZE  RO  TYPE  MOUNTPOINTS